-Up to sixteen (16) representatives, to be allocated at the Union's discretion among the three bargaining units, shall have the right to receive reasonable periods of release time without loss of compensation for meeting and negotiating.
+Up to sixteen (16) representatives, to be allocated at the Union's discretion among the three bargaining units, shall have the right to receive reasonable periods of release time without loss of compensation for meeting and negotiating which includes time for preparation.
+The Union shall be entitled to reasonable periods of released time for contract ratification votes.
 The amount of such release time shall be by mutual agreement.